If your cat poops ten times a day or does not poop, you have a valid reason to be overly worried.

-If it has bowel movement more than three times a day, it might have diarrhea.
+If it has bowel movements more than three times a day, it might have diarrhea.

 Why Is Wet Food Causing My Cat To Poop Often?

-Wet food can cause your cat to poop more often and more healthily compared to other cat foods.
+Wet food can cause your cat to poop more often and healthily than other cat foods.
 However, we cannot safely conclude that wet food is solely responsible for your cat’s frequent bowel movements.

 1. Better Hydration

 Good and healthy bowel movement comes from proper hydration.
-The best way you can keep your cat hydrated is through wet cat food.
+Wet cat food is the best way to keep your cat hydrated.

 2. Promotes Lean Body Mass

-Age always comes with massive loss of muscles, and wet food will help maintain the LBM during the aging process.
+Age always comes with a massive loss of muscles, and wet food will help maintain the LBM during aging.

 3. Adds More Variety

-Eating the same type of food every day can be boring, and variety most of the time comes as a great relief.
+Eating the same type of food daily can be boring, and variety often is a great relief.
 Feeding dry food to your cat may create this problem.
-Including the wet food, however, will create more gusto and satisfaction.

-Try to include all delightful flavors and textures to your cats’ diet.
-Wet food will satisfy that craving for variety.
+Try to include all delightful flavors and textures in your cats’ diet.
+Wet food will satisfy that craving for a variety of cats.

 See also: Can Cats Get Worms From Wet Cat Food?

-What Other Factors Affect How Your Cat Poop?
+What Other Factors Affect How Often Your Cat Poops?

-An unhealthy cat tends to either poop to much (diarrhea) or not poop at all (Constipation).
-As silly as it may sound, cats communicate to us through their poopings.
+An unhealthy cat tends to either poop too much (diarrhea) or not poop at all (constipation).
+As silly as it may sound, cats communicate with us through poop.

-Wet food comes highly recommended, but dry foods have their own exceptional benefits that need to be explored from time to time.
-To be on the safe, healthy side, consult with your vet for further recommendations.
+Wet food is highly recommended, but dry foods have exceptional benefits that need to be explored from time to time.